 1. Replace your incandescent light bulbs with compact fluorescents light bulbs (CFLs).
 It may not sound like much, but CFLs last up to 10 times longer than regular light bulbs.
 Replacing just one can save 150 pounds of greenhouse gases per year.

 2. Drive less.
 It may sound difficult, but it really isn't.
 Plan ahead and combine your trips.
 Take public transportation to work once per week, or better yet, walk or ride a bicycle if possible.
 Every mile you don't drive keeps one pound of CO2 out of the atmosphere, and every gallon of gas you don't use keeps 20 pounds out of the atmosphere.

 3. Unplug appliances and electronic devices when you're not using them.
 This doesn't include your refrigerator, of course, but it does include your stove, washer and dryer, microwave, television and computers-even your toaster!
 Even turned off, appliances and electronic devices continue to draw electricity.
-In fact, as much as 18 tons of CO2 per year is used in the U.S. just to light up clocks and keep memory chips working.
-Keeping your appliances and electronic devices turned off and unplugged when you're not using them saves thousands of pounds of CO2 per year (and saves you money).

 4. Plant a tree.
 Deforestation is responsible for 1/4 of the carbon emission in our environment.
 A single tree will absorb 1 ton of CO2 during its lifetime, while it provides food and shelter for wildlife, reduces your air conditioning bill and pumps fresh oxygen back into the atmosphere.

 5. Recycle.
 If your community doesn't offer curbside pick up, find out where you can drop off your recyclables.
 Recycling just half of your household waste annually saves 2,400 pounds of CO2.